Analysis | Somehow, we’re still learning the depths of Trump’s dishonesty

 We can begin with the fact that the former president is fundamentally not credible.
 The Post has a team of fact-checkers who reviewed every claim Trump made from the outset of his candidacy in 2015.
 They found tens of thousands of examples of dishonest, misleading or false assertions from him.
 Often, Trump repeated false things he’d said previously, marking at the very least a remarkable disinterest in accuracy.
 But given that most of his false claims were intertwined with his political rhetoric it was clearly the case that he was more interested in the impression his words left than their accuracy.

 We begin here in part because it is something of a railroad switch for the rest of this discussion.
 If you think that Trump was honest or that The Post’s rigorous, daily review of his comments was universally flawed, we’re not going to make any headway.
 You’re incorrect, for a variety of reasons, but there’s no more utility in trying to convince you otherwise.
 What’s remarkable about defenders of Trump’s honesty, of course, is that one assumes they would readily accept that other elected officials, even Republican ones, were being dishonest with regularity.
 Trump, though, is spared — all of his falsehoods waved away after cherry-picking individual criticisms as unwarranted or because of a sense that the media was out to get him.
-This was always an undercurrent to Trump’s tenure in politics: was he a focus of unusual scrutiny because of bias or because he was unusually prone to taking actions that deserved scrutiny?
+This was always an undercurrent to Trump’s tenure in politics: Was he a focus of unusual scrutiny because of bias or because he was unusually prone to taking actions that deserved scrutiny?
 The answer to that question almost certainly overlaps with politics.

 In the last two months of his presidency, the falsehoods that Trump offered most often were ones about the results of the election.
 Hours after the polls closed, he began making false claims about the results, ones that carried over for months.
 “Voter fraud” is Trump’s ship of Theseus, almost every claim included at the outset later worn out by close examination and replaced with a newer claim that the fact-checkers haven’t yet gotten to.
 Or, more accurately, the new claims are just tacked onto the vessel as it sits at the bottom of the ocean, its rotten planks quickly leading to its having been swamped.
 And there’s Captain Trump, submerged but still standing at the bow, telling his crew that land is just over the horizon.